JvanKatwijk/qt-dab/README.md

 Of course, as for previous versions, for the current version, *Qt-DAB-6.9.6*, predefined executables and installers are available.
-For Windows  a 64 bit installer is available, and for Linux there is an x64 AppImage.
+For Linux there is an x64 AppImage, for Windows there is a single 64 bit installer, one with separate entries to select a V3 or V4 rtlsdr device.

 -------------------------------------------------------------------
 What is new/different in Qt-DAB-6.9.6
 -------------------------------------------------------------------

-While Qt-DAB-6.9.6 resembles Qt-DAB-6.9.4, there are a few noticeable differences.
+While Qt-DAB-6.9.6 resembles previous versions, there are a few noticeable differences.

+ * on the configuration window, the possibility of selecting the TII decoder is removed.
+The **best** TII decoder is now the only one.

  * improved support for the SDRplay RspDuo: tuner selection is possible and using two tuners on the same channel is also posisble;

- * on closing the map, the http (i.e. map)hander will stop automatically, while closing the httpHandler will - try to - close the map;
+ *  the configuration windows shows a selector *map close*.
+If set, on closing the map, the http (i.e. map)hander will stop automatically, while closing the httpHandler will close the map.
+Note that if **browser manually** is selected, this does not apply.

  * on the main window, the "dxDisplay" button disappeared.
 Clicking on the botton line (i.e. where the strongest transmitter is shown) shows (or hides) the dxDisplay.